-A holder of the Green Flag award for its high standards, it’s no surprise the Pudsey park is the second most visited park in Leeds, after the magnificent Roundhay Park.
+Pudsey Park is a holder of the Green Flag award for its high standards, and it’s no surprise that it is the second most visited park in Leeds, after the magnificent Roundhay Park.

 Featuring a wildlife centre, bowling green, skatepark, play areas and a tropical greenhouse, there is something for everyone.

 Bring a picnic, explore and enjoy a fantastic day out at Pudsey Park.